neoforged/Documentation/docs/entities/index.md

 ## The Entity Class

 To begin, we create an `Entity` subclass.
-Alongside a constructor, `Entity` (which is an abstract class) defines three required methods that we are required to implement.
-These will be explained in the [Data and Networking article][data], in order to not further bloat this article.
+Alongside a constructor, `Entity` (which is an abstract class) defines four required methods that we are required to implement.
+The first three will be explained in the [Data and Networking article][data], in order to not further bloat this article, and `#hurtServer` is explained in the [Damaging Entities section][damaging].

 ```java
 public class MyEntity extends Entity {